Earth Week: The Search for White Gold--Snowmelt

 April 16, 2013

 The following is also Part Six in a series on the National Science Foundation's Critical Zone Observatories (CZO) Network.
-Visit part one, part two, part three, part four, part five and part seven.
+Visit part one,part two, part three, part four, part five, part seven and part eight.

 An American exodus, it's been called, the largest "migration" of people in modern U.S. history.